mulasik/wta/README.md

 ```

 For supplementing the analysis with relevant linguistic annotations, we apply [spaCy](https://spacy.io), an open-source Python software library for advanced natural language processing.  spaCy offers a set of trained pipeline packages for multiple languages.
-We used two of them: ```en_core_web_md``` for processing English texts and ```de_core_web_md``` for German data.
+We used four of them: ```en_core_web_md``` for processing English texts, ```de_core_news_md``` for German, ```fr_core_news_md``` for French, and ```el_core_news_md``` for Greek.

 ## Tool Configuration

 Several parameters related to TPSF generation are configurable.
 These are:
+* ksl_source_format: either "scriptlog_idfx" (an xml file produced by Scriptlog) or "inputlog idfx" (an xml file produced by Inputlog)
-* xml_paths: a list of paths to idfx files to be parsed
+* ksl_files: a list of paths to idfx files containg keystroke logs to be parsed
-* output_path: path to the directory where the all output files should be stored
+* output_dir: path to the directory where all output files should be stored
+* final_txt: path to the directory where the final text produced during the writing session should be stored
 * pause_duration: the duration of the pause that should trigger TPSF generation in PCM mode, default = 2
+* language: Languages.EN (for English), Languages.DE (for German), Languages.FR (for French), Languages.GR (for Greek)
+The following parameters are also part of theTOOL configuration and are applied for *relevance evaluation* of TPSFs:
-* edit_distance: the maximum edit distance between two TPSFs which makes a TPSFs morphosyntactically irrelevant, default = 3
+* min_edit_distance: the minimum edit distance between two TPSFs which makes a TPSFs morphosyntactically relevant, default = 3
-* filtering: if set to True, a filtered TPSF list will be generated next to an unfiltered one, default = True
-* language: 'German' or 'English'
+* ts_min_tokens_number: the minimum number of tokens in a transforming sequence which makes a TPSFs morphosyntactically relevant, default = 2
+* combine_edit_distance_with_tok_number: by default the min_edit_distance is not taken into account, if the difference between versions contains more than one token.
+In such case a TPSFs is considered morphosyntactically relevant even if the edit distance is less than the min_edit_distance.
+Set this parapeter to true if you want THEtool to check min_edit_distance even if the transforming sequence contains more than 1 token
+* enable_spellchecking: set this parameter to true if you want THEtool to classify a TPSF *morphosyntactically irrelevant* if it contains a spelling error
+* include_punctuation_edits: set this parameter to true if you want THEtool to classify a TPSF morphosyntactically irrelevant if the transformation consists only in removing or adding punctuation marks

 The configuration file ```config.py``` is stored in the tool root directory.
 You can define multiple configurations in the configuration file.